caioliboreiro/PokemonStats/README.md

 # 🐾 Pokémon App

-A sleek and responsive Pokédex web app that fetches data from the [PokéAPI](https://pokeapi.co/) and displays detailed info about any Pokémon — including stats, types, height, and more.
+A sleek Pokédex web app that fetches data from the [PokéAPI](https://pokeapi.co/) and displays detailed info about any Pokémon — including stats, types, height, and more.
 Built with **HTML, CSS, and JavaScript**, and includes a **Dark Mode toggle**.

 ![image](https://github.com/user-attachments/assets/9e8ce47c-4abf-420d-8189-c81a3aadb1af)